antonioribeiro/countries/README.md

     - language
     - (and many more)

+- Cities
+    - region
+    - elevation
+    - latitude
+    - longitude
+    - area (km and mi)
+    - population (from 1950 to 2050)
+    - is it a "mega city"?
+    - timezone
+    - name (translated to several languages)

 - Flags.
 There are some options available out there, so this package will give you some:
     - sprite, based on [https://www.flag-sprites.com/](https://www.flag-sprites.com/)
     - flag-icon and flag-icon-squared, based on [https://github.com/lipis/flag-icon-css](https://github.com/lipis/flag-icon-css)